LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Database Queries](./assets/database_query.png)

-Scroll down on this page.
+Scroll down on the page shown above, you will see the slow queries shown below:

 ![Slow Queries](./assets/slow_queries.png)

-By analyzing the above diagrams, we can conclude the following:
+By analyzing the above diagrams, we can conclude the following assuming that all stats are strictly within experiment time range:

 1. The slowest queries in the system are queries for `trs_list` view.
-2. For that view the slowest query is the `SELECT count(*) FROM trs_list` which took 2.13 seconds.
+2. For that database view `trs_list` the slowest query is the `SELECT count(*) FROM trs_list` which took 2.13 seconds.
 3. There are few other queries in the on `trs_list` view which took more than 1 second time.
-4. If you click on the top slow query, you will notice the query was executed during `GET /api/transactions`
+4. If you click on the top slow query, you will notice the query was executed during `GET /api/transactions`.

 ![Query Detail](./assets/query_detail.png)